gazman-sdk/quadratic-sieve/README.md

  - Added support for multithreaded environment, each thread works on it's own region of numbers, it adds about 70% gain in performance for each core you got
  - Moved to Java Gradle with Java 8

- After the improvements the algorithm can perform 160 bits in ~50 sec
+ After the improvements the algorithm can handle 160 bits(49 digits) in ~40 sec

 # Implementation